andrewli-create/nntv/src/pages/course/introduction-to-music-technology-101.md

 title: Introduction to Music Technology 101
 introduction: Start at the beginning by learning Intro to Gears - an important foundation for creating music.
-coursethumbnail: /img/thumbnail.png
+coursethumbnail: /img/imt_webcover_nntv_v4-01.jpg
 duration: 30
 level: beginner
-numberofmodules: 10
+numberofmodules: 7
 resources: 3 Interviews
-Requireaccessto: Computer and mobile
+Requireaccessto: Links
 about: This series is your first step into the world of music technology.
 We have created 10 short videos to help you start understanding sound, electronic music, and how music is produced today.
 This series is perfect for beginners